rosano/launchlet/os-app/open-vitrine/text.en.md

 The code is open-source and available on [GitHub](LCH_SHARED_GITHUB_URL).

-The project is freely accessible but if you are in a position to give, please [donate](LCH_SHARED_DONATE_URL) to support future development.

 # App

 There is also an app where you can compose a launcher personalized with your own Recipes.